-Table 2.
-Resource/Concern Issue(s) Rationale for Dismissal from Detailed Analyzed?
-Analysis or Issue(s) Requiring Detailed (Y/N) Analysis Air Quality There would be temporary increased particulate matter (dust) resulting from the Proposed Action.
-The affected area is not within an area of non-attainment or areas N where total suspended particulates or other criteria pollutants exceed Nevada air quality standards.
+Resource/Concern Issue(s) Analyzed?
+(Y/N) Rationale for Dismissal from Detailed Analysis or Issue(s) Requiring Detailed Analysis Air Quality N There would be temporary increased particulate matter (dust) resulting from the Proposed Action.
+The affected area is not within an area of non-attainment or areas where total suspended particulates or other criteria pollutants exceed Nevada air quality standards.
 Direct, indirect or cumulative impacts do not approach a level of significance.
 Detailed analysis is not required.
 Cultural Resources N Cultural sites would be avoided when setting up traps.
 Forest Health N Project does not meet HFRA criteria.
-Migratory Birds Given the time of year and the use of previously disturbed areas, no impacts to N individuals, populations, or migratory bird habitat are anticipated for this project.
-Rangeland Standards Beneficial impacts to rangeland standards and and Guidelines health are consistent with the need and una Guracinios N objectives for the Proposed Action.
+Migratory Birds N Given the time of year and the use of previously disturbed areas, no impacts to individuals, populations, or migratory bird habitat are anticipated for this project.
+Rangeland Standards and Guidelines N Beneficial impacts to rangeland standards and health are consistent with the need and objectives for the Proposed Action.
 Detailed analysis is not necessary.
-Native American No potential traditional religious or cultural Religious and other sites of importance are identified in the project Concerns N area according to the Ely District RMP Ethnographic report (2003).
-Wastes, Hazardous No hazardous or solid wastes exist on the or Solid N permit renewal area, nor would any be of Bollu 11 introduced.
-Water Quality, There would be no direct or indirect effects to Drinking/Ground water quality.
-No CWA section 303(d) Dilliking/Ground N impaired water bodies are found in the project area.
-Environmental No environmental justice issues are present at Justice N ¥ or near the project.
-Floodplains NT Floodplains as defined in Executive Order N 11988 may exist in the area, but would not be affected by the Proposed Action.

-Farmlanda Drima Drime and Unique Formlands would not be

-Farmlands, Prime N Prime and Unique Farmlands would not be

-and Unique Livestock Grazing 37 affected by the Proposed Action.
-Analysis in EA
+Native American Religious and other Concerns N No potential traditional religious or cultural sites of importance are identified in the project area according to the Ely District RMP Ethnographic report (2003).
+Wastes, Hazardous or Solid N No hazardous or solid wastes exist on the permit renewal area, nor would any be introduced.
+Water Quality, Drinking/Ground N There would be no direct or indirect effects to water quality.
+No CWA section 303(d) impaired water bodies are found in the project area.
+Environmental Justice N No environmental justice issues are present at or near the project.
+Floodplains N Floodplains as defined in Executive Order 11988 may exist in the area, but would not be affected by the Proposed Action.
+Farmlands, Prime and Unique N Prime and Unique Farmlands would not be affected by the Proposed Action.
+Livestock Grazing Y Analysis in EA

-Y

-Wetlands/Riparian NT Gathers would not focus on riparian areas and

-Zones N trap sites would not be located in riparian

-T 1 37 areas.

-Invasive Non-native Y Analysis in EA

-Species

-Wilderness/WSA N No actions are proposed within wilderness or

-· Wilderness Study Areas.

-Human Health and N It is unlikely that the Proposed Action would

-Safety have effect Human Health and Safety.

-Wild and Scenic N Not Present

-Rivers 1.1

-Special Status Analysis in EA

-Animal Species,

-other than those

-listed or proposed by Y

-the FWS as

-threatened or

-Endangered.

-Special Status Plant Some special status plant species are present

-Species, other than within the project area, however these species

-those listed or are not anticipated to be impacted by this

-proposed by the action as the trap sites would be placed in

-FWS as Threatened N previously disturbed areas.

-or Endangered.
-14

-Also, ACECs

-designated to protect

-special status plant

-species.

-Fish and Wildlife Y Analysis in EA

-Wild Horses Y Analysis in EA

-Water Resources N Water resources and water rights would not be

-(Water Rights) 11 affected by Proposed Action.

-Vegetative Y Analysis in EA.

-Resources I

-Wetlands-Riparian Analysis in EA

-Zones N

-VRM NT No long-term effects expected as a result of

-N Proposed Action.

-Transportation/ NT Temporary access to some minor roads may be

-Access N affected during gather.

-Access 11 affected during gather.
+Wetlands/Riparian Zones N Gathers would not focus on riparian areas and trap sites would not be located in riparian areas.
+Invasive Non-native Species Y Analysis in EA Wilderness/WSA N No actions are proposed within wilderness or Wilderness Study Areas.
+Human Health and Safety N It is unlikely that the Proposed Action would have effect Human Health and Safety.
+Wild and Scenic Rivers N Not Present Special Status Animal Species, other than those listed or proposed by the FWS as threatened or Endangered.
+Y Analysis in EA Special Status Plant Species, other than those listed or proposed by the FWS as Threatened or Endangered.
+Also, ACECs designated to protect special status plant species.
+N Some special status plant species are present within the project area, however these species are not anticipated to be impacted by this action as the trap sites would be placed in previously disturbed areas.
+Fish and Wildlife Y Analysis in EA Wild Horses Y Analysis in EA Water Resources (Water Rights) N Water resources and water rights would not be affected by Proposed Action.
+Vegetative Resources Y Analysis in EA.
+Wetlands-Riparian Analysis in EA Zones N VRM N No long-term effects expected as a result of Proposed Action.
+Transportation/ Access N Only temporary access to some minor roads may be affected during gather.
 Socioeconomics N No effects due to the Proposed Action are expected.

 Paleontological Resources N Paleontological sites would be avoided when setting up traps.
 Mineral Resources N No effects likely due to the Proposed Action.
 FWS Listed or proposed for listing Threatened or Endangered Species or critical habitat.
 Y Analysis in EA